kyma-project/test-infra/cmd/oidc-token-verifier/README.md

 # OIDC Token Verifier

-The OIDC Token Verifier is a command-line tool designed to verify and extract claims from an OIDC token.
-It is primarily used in the oci-image-builder pipeline to authenticate and ensure the integrity of the tokens used in the pipeline.
-The tool uses a provided verifier to verify the token's signature and expiration time, and then extracts the claims from the token.
+The OIDC Token Verifier is a command-line tool designed to validate the OIDC token and its claims values.
+It is primarily used in the oci-image-builder pipeline to authenticate and ensure the integrity of the token passed to the pipeline.

+At present, the tool supports only github.com OIDC identity provider and the RS256 algorithm for verifying the token signature.

 ## How to use

+- authorisation env var
+- expected value of the job workflow ref

 To use the OIDC Token Verifier as a command-line tool, you need to pass the raw OIDC token and the issuer information as arguments.
 The tool will then verify the token and extract the claims.